Marco Baldini: Compulsive gambling

 Baldini had serious problems related to gambling, being obsessed especially with horse races.

-In several interviews, he described his compulsive gambling as a severe pathology which had led him to lose circa 6 million Euros and become victim of loan sharks (including Casamonica clan), with creditors phoning him up to 60 times a day.
+In several interviews, he described his compulsive gambling as a severe pathology which had led him to lose circa 6 million Euros and become a victim of loan sharks (including Casamonica clan), with creditors phoning him up to 60 times a day.
 Apparently his disease was rooted in a deeper psychological distress.

 Baldini stated that many friends of his had lent him some money: among them, Linus (who had helped him with almost €50.000 that were never returned), Fabrizio Frizzi and Giancarlo Magalli.

 Baldini also confessed that he had even been on the verge of suicide due to his desperation.

 Following his troubles, he hasn't bet on horse races since 2008.
-In spite of that, Baldini said that he was still playing SuperEnalotto, as the main thing to avoid was the desire of winning something back.
+Despite that, Baldini said that he was still playing SuperEnalotto, as the main thing to avoid was the desire of winning something back.
 He also decided to visit schools to tell young people his experience and warn them about the risks gambling entails.

 In September 2005 he published his autobiography Il giocatore (ogni scommessa è un debito), Italian for "The player (every bet is a debt)".